 - Be clear on what features you want on your site.
 Will it be a static “brochureware” site with standard 4-5 pages or do you want something more dynamic with features such as a blog, calendar, search function, photo gallery, shopping cart system, newsletter system, membership signup etc.?

 - Be clear on your budget.
 Your developer needs to know a price range that you’re looking at so they can recommend a site build that will fit within your means.
 Keep in mind that your website is your primary marketing piece due to it being accessible 24 hours a day, 7 days a week.
 You don’t want to skimp with such an important and prominent showcase of your business!
 Don’t be fooled by the cheaper template options or “do it yourself” applications out there where, unless you have studied the intricate nuances of how the Internet works, search engine optimization and effective layout design, you run the risk of scaring off your perfect customers instead of attracting them!
+Keep in mind that first you want to invest some money into high speed connections, for example 10gbe switch will have 10 times higher speed connection than 1gb.
+This will make sure that your customers have good experience.

 - Be clear on website maintenance.
 Once your site is built, who is going to maintain it?
 The reason why this is important to determine before your site is built is due to the different ways it can be built.
 If you want to be able to update the site yourself, then you need your site built in a CMS (Content Management System) platform.
 This will put your site design into a template where you log in to make updates.
 Now before you get excited about the thought of saving all that money on doing this yourself, consider these points: